paceval/paceval/research and development/README.md

 The project strengthened paceval in three dimensions.

 ### Explainability
-Mathematical expressions and exported neural models can be executed in a way that is transparent and easier to audit than conventional black-box inference pipelines. paceval does not depend on the assumption that every complex neural network automatically becomes fully human-readable.
+Mathematical expressions and exported neural models can be executed in a way that is more transparent and easier to audit than conventional black-box inference pipelines. paceval does not depend on the assumption that every complex neural network automatically becomes fully human-readable.
 Its practical contribution to explainable AI is more specific: it enables explicit mathematical control layers around model behavior, including readable guardrails, thresholds, correction functions and constraints.

 These layers are versionable, auditable and deterministic at runtime, which makes decision-relevant logic easier to inspect, validate and certify even when the underlying model remains complex.

 ### Energy efficiency
 The hardware pathway shows strong potential to reduce power consumption significantly for selected workloads.